serviejs/popsicle/README.md

 #### Streams (Node only)

+**Incomplete: Emits incorrect errors**

 On node, you can also chain using streams.
-However, the API is currently incomplete.

 ```javascript
 request('/users')